segunolalive/website/src/posts/improving-accessibility-with-div-and-span.md

 Use these elements when you intend to communicate nothing e.g you need a wrapper for styling but it doesn't affect the meaning of the content.
 Use the `DIV` when you need a block-level wrapper and the `SPAN` for inline wrapping.

 Don't use them for anything clickable.
-That's already meaningful – that's already a contract/behaviour.
+That's already meaningful.
 Yes, I'm looking at you wrapping an icon in a `SPAN` and adding a click handler – yes, you.
-That's a button.
+That should probably be a button.

 > Remember, communicate meaning via HTML.